-Construction site restoration services focus on cost-effective, practical and ecological functions of a natural landscape, and successful restoration of impacted habitats.
+Construction site restoration services focus on cost-effective, ecologically responsible, and successful restoration of impacted habitats.
 At the location illustrated, plants are establishing well and will be blooming with new growth in time for early summer occupation of the residence.

 Site work began with removal of the “native topsoil” to conserve the native seed bank and restore the vegetation.
 After excavation work, the native soils were graded out for the new plantings.
 Clay underlies the thin topsoil and drives plant selections and sizes.